Thank you for turning to my office for help with a federal department or agency.

 STEP 1: Determine Government Level

-Before you contact my office for assistance with a case, it is important to determine if your issue is something that my office has the authority to help you.
+Before you contact my office for assistance with casework, it is important to determine if my office has the authority to help you resolve your issue.

 Examples of federal casework issues include:

 - Obtaining U.S. Customs and Immigration Services Forms